Lighting and Rendering

 Step 1

-• Receive a shot to light.
+• Receive a shot for you to light.

 • The shot may already come with notes on the time of day or night with notes on the narrative of the sequence.